Best Canadian Cities To Treasure The Beautiful Winter Season

 My only trip to Ottawa was in late October, but I’ve always wanted to go back in the winter.
 The main reason is to skate (or attempt to) on the Rideau Canal Skateway, a 7.8 kilometer long outdoor skating rink, making it the largest outdoor rink in the world.
 The canal was built for military purposes in the event that the United States invaded, in which case there was a lifeline between Montreal (the then capital of Canada) and Kingston (the then headquarters of the British military).

 And if you’re hungry, swing by ByWard Market Square and grab yourself a Beaver Tail – a classic Canadian treat that US President Barack Obama had to try!
-(It was our treat since they never invaded us again!)
+(It was our treat since they never invaded us again!).
+The best Beavertail combo is Nutella with Reece’s Pieces.
+You’ll love it.

 Tip: people flock to Ottawa for the fun, so book your hotel as soon as you know you’ll be visiting.